| Great Opinions by Thomas Mitchell v. Helms

 hostility for those who take their religion seriously, who think that their religion should affect the whole of their lives,

 or who make the mistake of being effective in transmitting their views to children."
-In what I think is the

 best passage of the opinion, Justice Thomas traces the "pervasively sectarian" inquiry back to nativist anti-Catholicism